Tim Crouch: Toto Kerblammo!

 In 2023 the Unicorn Theatre commissioned Crouch to return to his original idea, finish the script and direct it.
 For the production, which ran from 6 October to 3 November 2024, the creative team included regular Crouch collaborator Lily Arnold (Designer), Will Monks (Lighting design) and the sound designer Helen Skiera with whom Crouch had work on The Author (2009) and Adler & Gibb (2014).
 Effy was played by Peyvand Sadeghian.
 Toto/Noah were played by Felipe Pacheco.
 The voice of the Mother was recorded by Sinead Matthews.

 In its four star review, The Guardian described the sound design as being used ‘to both playful and profound effect’ and said that the audience ‘leave the theatre with sharpened senses’.
 The Stage, in a five star review, concluded that ‘what resonates most is a deep sense of mystery surrounding the workings of the human mind and, above all, the heart.’
 London’s Time Out described the play as ‘an exquisite portrait of childhood woundedness and emotional inarticulacy.’
 In its five star review, North West End wrote: 'The concept is clever and the execution brilliant, but the true genius of this play is its heart.
 Tim Crouch affords his characters the space to be genuinely intelligent, complex and tender.
 It is affirming to see – to hear – and is the driving argument for the love and care this play demands we show to ourselves.
 We are all struggling, we are all complicated, and yet we are all worthy.
 Messaging which is vital for adults and children alike.’

-Crouch received an Offie nomination for best writer for Young Audiences and Helen Skiera received one for Best Sound Design for Young Audiences.
+Crouch was nominated for the 2024 Offie for Best Writer for Young Audiences and Helen Skiera received one for Best Sound Design for Young Audiences.